Sateen Jo Aastan

 Sateen Jo Aastan (Sindhi: ستين جوآستان) is located on the left bank of the Indus River near Rohri, Sindh, Pakistan.

 The place was named as “safae-e-safa” built by Mir Abu al Qasim Namkeen when he was the governor of the Bakhar.
 He used this great scenic place as cultural gathering place, particularly in full moon nights.
-Abu al Qasim died in 1018AH and his body was brought for burial from Kabul at this place.
-His son Mir Abu al Baqa Amir Khan died in 1057AH in Thatta and his body too was brought to bury here along with his father Abu al Qasim Namkeen.
+Abu al Qasim died in 1018 AH (1609 or 1610 AD) and his body was brought for burial from Kabul at this place.
+His son Mir Abu al Baqa Amir Khan died in 1057 AH (1647 or 1648 AD) in Thatta and his body too was brought to bury here along with his father Abu al Qasim Namkeen.

 Description

 Rohri, also known as Sateen Jo Aastan is the resting place for the Seven Female-friends.
 According to folklore these female friends resided here.
 These unmarried female-friends veiled themselves from all males, a practice called purdah (the practice of preventing men from seeing women).
 But for the fear of a tyrannical raja resulted in their disappearance, possibly in a cave in the side of a hill.
 Thus they became satti.
 It is probable that this folklore has its origins in the Hindu ritual of sati, a ritual where widows burnt themselves or were burnt on their dead husband's pyre.

 In reality however, this is the burial place of a ruler from Sukkur, Mir Abu Al-Qasim Namkeen (961 A.H).
 The tomb complex was ordered to be built by him.
 It was constructed in the ochre stone similar to that used in the necropolis of Makli Hill.
 Inscriptions and Quranic verses in the finest Naskh script adorn the walls and interior of these structures.
 Rows of hujras (rooms on the ground floor) were constructed for travellers and students.
 The famous blue tiles of Sindh were used to enhance the aesthetic impact.

 A small mosque on the upper level and the western section is profusely embellished with blue, turquoise and white tile-work.
 Tradition states that when the Mir completed this fine complex, he would retire to it on full moon nights with friends and courtiers and entertain them to music, mangoes, sweets, honey and watermelons.
 The grand remnant of a bygone era is, unfortunately, in a state of ruin though it is a popular resort for picnickers and tourists.